ojasbhanarkar04/shipping-container-loading-optimization/README.md

-Another enhancement to the original code was to fix the frame of the displayed visualization which makes it less confusing to interpret.
+Another enhancement to the original code was to fix the frame of the displayed visualization which makes it easier to interpret.